 - Red or discolored skin

-About half of the people who get it won’t have any signs.
+About half of people who get DVT won’t have any signs.
 You may not know you have a clot unless a piece of it breaks off and travels to your lung.
-That’s a medical emergency.
+That’s a medical emergency called a pulmonary embolism.
 Call 911 right away if you have:

 - Shortness of breath